roberttaylor426/ws-lambda-workshop/README.md

 ### Routing messages

 In the previous exercise we encountered WebSocket API [routes](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-develop-routes.html).
-In this exercise we'll use the `$default`<sup>1</sup> route to direct all non-connect notifications to a new handler.
+In this exercise we'll use the `$default` route to direct all non-connect notifications to a new handler<sup>1</sup>.

 ### Over to you